ubaldot/vim9-conversion-aid/README.md

 declarations are adjusted by further taking into account their scope.

 However, this feature **fix the variables definitions, but not their usage.**
-For example, if you have the following statement:
+For example, if at script level you have the following statement:

 ```
 let newdict = CreateDict()